wp-plugins/better-analytics/readme.txt

 == Screenshots ==

-1. Analytics dashboard in realtime mode.
+1. Google Analytics dashboard in realtime mode.
-2. Analytics dashboard showing page views by normalized categories for the last month.
+2. Google Analytics dashboard showing page views by normalized categories for the last month.
-3. Analytics dashboard showing organic search traffic by country for the last 3 months.
+3. Google Analytics dashboard showing organic search traffic by country for the last 3 months.
-4. Analytics dashboard showing sessions by date for the last 3 months.
+4. Google Analytics dashboard showing sessions by date for the last 3 months.
-5. One of ~1,000 metric/segment combinations for weekly heat maps (showing all sessions for the last 4 weeks).
+5. One of ~1,000 metric/segment combinations for Google Analytics weekly heat maps (showing all sessions for the last 4 weeks).
-6. Stacked area percent charts allow you to see historical changes (browser usage for the last 10 years shows the rise of Chrome and the fall of Internet Explorer).
+6. Stacked area percent charts of your Google Analytics data allow you to see historical changes (browser usage for the last 10 years shows the rise of Chrome and the fall of Internet Explorer).
-7. Better Analytics event report shows things like external links being clicked, YouTube video engagement, comments being created, etc.  You are able to correlate that data against any other metrics you wish.
+7. Better Analytics event report shows things like external links being clicked, YouTube video engagement, comments being created, etc.  You are able to correlate that data against any other metrics from your Google Analytics account.
 For example maybe you wanted to see what countries users are in that watch YouTube videos.
 8. Better Analytics issue monitoring report alerts to you client-side issues with your site.
 Things like invalid pages being accessed (404), JavaScript errors, images not loading, embedded YouTube videos that the author removed, etc.
 9. An automated system that is able to check your Google Analytics account and helps you configure your Google Analytics web property settings properly is included.
 10. Better Analytics includes an optional front-end widget that shows popular pages/posts being viewed right now.
 11. Better Analytics General settings.
-12. Custom dimension tracking allows you to track categories, authors, tags and registered users.
+12. Google Analytics custom dimension tracking allows you to track categories, authors, tags and registered users.
-13. Social button engagement allows you to track things like Likes/Unlikes/Tweets/Shares.
+13. Social button engagement allows you to track things like Likes/Unlikes/Tweets/Shares right within your Google Analytics account.
 14. Track clicks on the ads on your site.
 15. Issue monitoring settings allow you to keep on top of client-side issues with your site.
-16. Advanced settings allow you to fine tune how the system works.
+16. Advanced settings allow you to fine tune how the system works with Google Analytics.

 == Changelog ==
 = 1.0.2 =
 * Bug: Fixed cosmetic error message when creating a new site in a multi-site setup with debugging on
-* Feature: Better Analytics heat maps, charts, event tracking and issue monitoring can be viewed on a per page basis via new Page Analytics option on admin bar
+* Feature: Better Google Analytics heat maps, charts, event tracking and issue monitoring can be viewed on a per page basis via new Page Analytics option on admin bar
-* Feature: Better Analytics Stats Widget
+* Feature: Better Google Analytics Stats Widget

 = 1.0.1 =
 * Translation: Indonesian

 = 1.0.0 =
-* Initial release
+* Initial release of Better Google Analytics